py2ai/py2ai.github.io/_posts/2023-02-12-NP-problems-in-Python.md

 The TSP is an NP-hard problem, meaning that it is computationally difficult to find an exact solution for large sets of cities.
 As a result, various approximate algorithms have been developed to find near-optimal solutions to the TSP, such as heuristics, local search algorithms, and branch-and-bound algorithms.
 Let's check them one by one.

+### A simple heuristic algorithm

+Let's try to solve the Traveling Salesman Problem (TSP) using Python:
 ```python
 import random